 Drinking hot water can activate your digestive tract.
 This improves the digestion process.
 Hot water also helps dissipate particles in your system that you might have had trouble digesting.

 Hot water also widens the blood vessels and directs blood flow towards your intestine – further enhancing digestion.
-When you take hot water after a meal, the temperature emulsifies fats and makes them more digestible.
+When you take hot water after a meal, the temperature emulsifies fats and makes them more digestible (in case you suffer from gastric reflux avoid drinking excessive water before and after meals, as this can dilute gastric juices making digestion more difficult, which may cause reflux).

 Studies also show that meal temperature can have an impact on the rate of gastric emptying (1).
 This may help relieve constipation as well.